-H1.2 Reporting forms.
-Hazardous Materials reporting forms currently adopted by San Diego County Health Department Hazardous Materials Management Unit which cover the same areas as forms contained in this Appendix are adopted by reference and take precedence over this Appendix.
+H100.1 Reporting forms.
+Hazardous Materials reporting forms currently adopted by San Diego County Department of Environmental Health Hazardous Materials Management Unit which cover the same areas as forms contained in this Appendix are adopted by reference and take precedence over this Appendix.

-Sec.
-96.1.007 Effective date.
+SEC.
+96.1.007 EFFECTIVE DATE

 This ordinance shall take effect and be in force thirty days after the date of its passage and before the expiration of fifteen days after its passage, a summary hereof shall be published once with the names of the members of this Board voting for and against it in the San Diego Commerce, a newspaper of general circulation published in the County of San Diego.

-PASSED, APPROVED AND ADOPTED by the Board of Supervisors of the County of San Diego this 14th day of October, 2009.
+PASSED, APPROVED AND ADOPTED by the Board of Supervisors of the County of San Diego this 10th day of May, 2011.